Den38o/DevOpsProCamp/README.md

 # DevOpsProCamp
-DevOps ProCamp

-Test task.
-Python3 script to get CPU and/or mem metrics.
-Run ./metric cpu or ./metric mem to get metrics

-Tested on Debian 8.2, Python 3.4.2, psutil 5.4.5

-# DevOpsProCamp
 DevOpsProCamp test task description:

 As a DevOps engineer you need to collect metrics about your linux server.
 Unfortunately you cannot use any monitoring solution and need to implement something by your own.